idyll-lang/idyll-studio/CONTRIBUTING.md

 ### Running locally

 Run the project using `npm start` or `yarn start`.
-Open the project that you created in step 5 above.
+Open the project that you created in step 5 above - use the "load project" button and select the `index.idyll` file at the root of your project directory.

 ### Making changes